 While on military reserve training leave, you continue to earn personal time, vacation time, and sick leave at your normal rate.
 Time off for military reserve training will not be charged against your vacation time or personal days; however, you may elect to use vacation and/or personal time for this purpose.

 If an official holiday to which you are entitled falls on a day for which you have been granted time off for military reserve training, you may arrange with your supervisor or department head to take another day off with pay on a mutually convenient day within 30 days of the holiday.

 You may continue to participate in the college's benefit plans during military reserve training.
-(NOTE: Some benefit plans have contractual exclusions for some injuries or illnesses which result from military service.)
+(NOTE: Some benefit plans have contractual exclusions for some injuries or illnesses which result from military service.
+If there is any discrepancy or conflict between the plan documents and the information presented here, the plan documents will govern.)
 The college will continue its premium contributions toward your coverage for health, dental, life, and long-term disability insurance, and you will be responsible for your share of the cost.
 Retirement contributions are not made during unpaid time off for military reserve training (except on differential pay).

 When you have received notice to report for military reserve training, you are required to inform your supervisor and department head.
 Provide a copy of your orders to your supervisor and to the Office of Human Resources as soon as possible.

 Military reserve training leave may sometimes be postponed where significant inconvenience may occur.
 If a work-related postponement is deemed necessary, you or your supervisor should alert the Office of Human Resources as soon as you receive your training orders.
 A Human Resources staff member will assist you in requesting a postponement.